-Where an offender is convicted of any offence, the court may make a restraining order (Protection from Harassment Act 1997, s.5).
+Where an offender is convicted of any offence, the court may make a restraining order (section 5 of the Protection from Harassment Act 1997).

-The order may prohibit the offender from doing anything for the purpose of protecting the victim of the offence, or any other person mentioned in the order, from further conduct which amounts to harassment or will cause a fear of violence
+The order may prohibit the offender from doing anything for the purpose of protecting the victim of the offence, or any other person mentioned in the order, from further conduct which amounts to harassment or will cause a fear of violence.

-The order may have effect for a specified period or until further order
+The order may have effect for a specified period or until further order.